scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1985

-**Notes**

-This was composed in 1985 and most recently recorded in 1987.
-I used Audacity to normalise it and then boost the volume after using Magix Audio Cleaning Lab to transfer it from tape and remove some hiss and tape noise.
+_This was composed in 1985 and most recently recorded in 1987.
+I used Audacity to normalise it and then boost the volume after using Magix Audio Cleaning Lab to transfer it from tape and remove some hiss and tape noise._